ashleydavis/highstock-yahoo-demo/README.md

         }
     };

 Now we have `resizingChart` to test and subsequently abort data loading when the chart is being resized.
 Not the most elegant solution, but a good workaround for odd behaviour from Highstock.

+### UPDATE 19/01/2016

+After recently realizing there was a rendering issue with the volume chart I contacted Highsoft for support.
+They got back to me very quickly with some suggestions, one of which worked so I've updated this article with the new information.

+As mentioned above, I was calling `resizeChart` immediately after creating the chart to force it to adopt the size of the window.
+Something about this was causing the rendering issue.
+I had already figured out that the issue was something to do with resizing.
+Resizing the window (which updates the chart size) was causing the rendering issue to disappear.

+Per Highsoft's recommendation I added code to set the size of the chart on creation, rather than sizing it after creation.
+This change was simple.
+Chart width and height are now specified in the chart options:

+                var chartOptions =
+                {
+                    chart: {
+                        width: $(window).width(),
+                        height: $(window).height()-50
+                    },

+					// ... all the other options ...
+				};

+The chart's correct initial size is therefore set on creation and I was able to remove the subsequent call to `resizeChart`.
+Problem solved.

+Note that `resizeChart` is still used to adjust the chart size after the window is resized, but it is no longer needed to set the chart's initial size.

 ## Conclusion